There Must Be an Angel (Playing with My Heart): Reception

 Cash Box said that the "Annie Lennox harmonies, slick Dave Stewart production work and Stevie Wonder's incredible harmonica" were highlights of the song.
 Billboard similarly praised Wonder's harmonica bridge and Lennox’s "absolutely happy" lead vocals.

 Spin wrote it was, "in the tradition of the best MOR pop, reminiscent of Dusty Springfield and Dionne Warwick.
 It's sweet but not syrupy, the background voices so otherworldly I can only guess if they are human or synthesized."

 Music video

 The accompanying music video was shot at New Wimbledon Theatre in London.

 The music video for "There Must Be an Angel (Playing with My Heart)", directed by Eddie Arno and Mark Innocenti, was shot at New Wimbledon Theatre in London in June 1985.
-It portrays the court of Louis XIV of France (David A. Stewart) being entertained while watching a theatrical performance of Annie Lennox with a troupe of singing cherubs and angels (one of which is played by Steven O'Donnell).
+It portrays the court of Louis XIV (David A. Stewart) being entertained while watching a theatrical performance of Annie Lennox with a troupe of singing cherubs and angels (one of which is played by Steven O'Donnell).